zohar1000/ng-cond/README.md

 * forget async pipe, the directive subscribes/unsubscribes to the observable/promise
 * working with multiple observables and/or promises
 * getting error/complete indications
-* you can specify options for performance and behaviour
+* you can specify options for performance and behavior

-The package weight 1.5k and have no dependencies.<br/>
+The package weight 1k and have no dependencies.<br/>

 In the description below, referencing observables will include promises as well.